 The morganite belongs to the beryl family and found in various shades of light/dark pink to pink/peach.
 The morganite is named after the famous stone collector J.P Morgan.
 It is a stone representing love, joy and forgiveness as well as self-love.

 The moissanite was discovered by the French chemist Henri Moissan in 1893.
-At first the discovery was mistakenly identified as diamonds but after almost a decade realized it was composed not of carbon, as in diamonds, but as silicon carbide.
+At first the discovery was mistakenly identified as diamonds but almost a decade later, he realized that it was composed not of carbon, as in diamonds, but as silicon carbide.
 Although discovered almost a century before, the moissanite was only introduced to the jewellery market in 1998.
 It is believed that the moissanite provides composure and strengthens the inner self of the wearer, filling natural and spiritual awakening in the life.

 The onyx has a long history of use for hardstone carving, jewellery and as early as the Second Dynasty in Egypt was used to make bowls and other pottery items.
 The black onyx is believed to be a powerful protection stone that absorbs and transforms negative energy, and helps prevent the drain of personal energy.

 The black spinel is one of the rarest minerals that comes from the spinel family and is a true gemstone often confused with black tourmaline.
-Black spinel is usually mined along with ruby and sapphire, which is why they share so many similar properties.
+Black spinel is usually mined along with ruby and sapphire, which is why the stones share so many similar properties.
 It is most commonly found and mined in Cambodia, Burma, Sri Lanka, and Thailand.
 The origin of its name cannot be clarified today but it can either be traced back to the Greek “spinos” for “spark” or “sparkle” or to the Latin “spinella” or “Little thorn”.

 The kunzite was named after pioneering gemologist George Frederick Kunz (1856-1932) and is found in Afghanistan, Brazil, Madagascar and the US state of California.
 The Smithsonian Institution houses a faceted heart-shaped kunzite that weighs 880 carats.
-A relative new comer to the array of coloured gemstones available for use in jewellery, it has proved to be a highly desirable gem.
+A relative newcomer to the array of coloured gemstones available for use in jewellery, it has proved to be a highly desirable gem.
 The kunzite is a beautiful crystal, pure in energy and joyful in nature.
 It is known as a stone of emotion, encouraging one to release walls built around the heart for protection, and to be receptive to the experience of unconditional and abundant love.

-The peridot is one of the few gemstones that occur in only one colour, an olive-green.
+The peridot is one of the few gemstones that occur in only one colour: olive-green.
 The intensity and tint of the green, depends on the percentage of iron in the crystal structure.
 The mining of peridot, called topazios then, began about 1500 B.C. on St. John’s island in the Red Sea.
 They were mined explicitly for the Egyptian pharaohs.
-Associated with the sun, peridot has been prized since the earliest civilizations for its protective powers to drive away the forces of darkness.
-The Peridot is the birthstone for August.
+Associated with the sun, peridot has been praised since the earliest civilizations for its protective powers to drive away the forces of darkness.

 Rose quartz is one of the most common varieties of the Quartz family and it is found in abundance around the world.
 It is most commonly found as opaque with cloud like inclusions.
 It is known as the stone of universal love, appearing in pale pink to peach shade.
 Also known as the Heart Stone, rose quartz may have been used as a token as early as 600 B.C..
 Facial masks of rose quartz have been recovered from Egyptian tombs, as Egyptians believed it could clear the complexion and prevent aging.